-In fact, although Poste Italiane is not directly affected by regulations on the prevention of corruption and the transparency envisaged for companies incorporated under private law that are public sector subsidiaries or investees(7), in order to strengthen its culture of legality and transparency, the Company voluntarily applied for an international certification and, in accordance with its SCIGR, established an organic system of regulatory rules and instruments to prevent and combat all possible forms of corruption in the public and private domain.
+In fact, although Poste Italiane is not directly affected by regulations on the prevention of corruption and the transparency envisaged for companies incorporated under private law that are public sector subsidiaries or investees(4), in order to strengthen its culture of legality and transparency, the Company voluntarily applied for an international certification and, in accordance with its SCIGR, established an organic system of regulatory rules and instruments to prevent and combat all possible forms of corruption in the public and private domain.

-The area of certification concerned the planning, management, control and coordination of postal and financial services and, for the same perimeter of processes the Company obtained, in an integrated perspective, the ISO 9001:2015 quality certification.
-In line with the extension initiatives of the previous years, in 2023 the commitment made by Poste Italiane with its stake-holders regarding the integrated certification in accordance with ISO 9001:2015 and ISO 37001:2016 "Quality Management and Corruption Prevention System" of the entire perimeter of the company's processes and sites, throughout the country, was achieved.
+The area of certification concerned the set of processes of planning, management, coordination, control and provision of postal, logistics, financial, insurance, digital and philatelic services and, for the same perimeter of processes the Company obtained, in an integrated perspective, the ISO 9001:2015 quality certification.
+In line with the extension initiatives of the previous years, in 2023 the commitment made by Poste Italiane with its stakeholders regarding the integrated certification in accordance with ISO 9001:2015 and ISO 37001:2016 "Quality Management and Corruption Prevention System" of the entire perimeter of the company's processes and sites, throughout the country, was achieved.

 In 2022, Poste Italiane became the first company in Italy to achieve certification of its integrated compliance management system according to the international standard ISO 37301:2021 Compliance Management System.
 The certification - obtained for the management of Integrated Compliance covering the processes of design, development and delivery of Postal, Financial and Logistics Services in the areas of administrative, accounting and fiscal responsibility - confirms the centrality of the principles of integrity and transparency as key elements for the creation of shared value.
-In addition, an audit was carried out in April 2022, certifying the overall compliance of the Whistleblowing System with the principles set out in the ISO 37002 Guidelines.
+In 2023, the scope was confirmed by maintaining the certification in question, while in 2024, the renewal audit was carried out on the Integrated Compliance Management System against the ISO 37301 standard, according to the process approach required by the new Accredia Circular.
+Furthermore, the System has been extended, with respect to what was certified in 2022, to all compliance obligations applicable to the processes carried out at the headquarters.
+Poste Italiane was the first Italian company to obtain this certification.
+In addition, an audit was carried out in April 2022, certifying the overall adequacy of the Whistleblowing System with the principles set out in the ISO 37002 Guidelines and the same positive compliance judgment was also obtained in subsequent years.